nylander/BBB/README.md

     shutdown -h now

 When the BBB is powered down, remove the sd card and power it up again.
-If all worked out, you should be greeted by a login prompt saying `ubuntu-armhf login: _`
+If all worked well, you should be greeted by a login prompt saying `ubuntu-armhf login: _`

 ## Configuration